 Part of the Bodrum peninsula, Yalikavak seized the spotlight as a sailing epicenter with the grand inauguration of Palmarina.
 Often touted as a high-end destination, Yalikavak’s appeal attracts a multitude of global retirees, yet it preserves an essence of traditional Turkey in its historic quarter.
 Here, the spirit of tradition thrives in tea houses, Turkish eateries, barbershops, and more.

 Yalikavak caters to year-round living needs, while a short bus ride transports residents to the heightened offerings of Bodrum town center.
 Real estate prices are at the higher end, similar to Bodrum, with many multi-bedroom mansions available for sale.
-For further information on Turkish real estate, you may want to consult our article Buying Property in Turkey.
+Rest assured, buying property in Turkey is a fantastic investment opportunity for retirees.

 Tax Considerations for Retiring in Turkey